-There are sixteen (16) known sites with incorrect zoning and/or land use designation, some due to drafting errors associated with the 1994 General Plan Update and some due to apparent drafting errors dating from before 1994.
+There are sixteen known sites with incorrect zoning and/or land use designation, some due to drafting errors associated with the 1994 General Plan Update and some due to apparent drafting errors dating from before 1994.
 Because the Planning Department absorbs the cost of correcting drafting errors, these have been low priority items unless an owner specifically requests correction of the error or if correction of the error would further specific County goals and policies, such as enabling economic development.
-No corrections were brought forward in 2018.
-Given staffing constraints and other priorities, it is not expected that corrections will be pursued by the County in 2019.
+No corrections were brought forward in 2019.
+Given staffing constraints and other priorities, it is not expected that corrections will be pursued by the County in 2020, although housekeeping amendments may be pursued in 2021.